courtneyxann/oapa/docs/events.md

 See our [past women of the year]({{ site.github.url }}/past-winners "past winners").

 ### Save the date
-Gathering of the Greeks will be Saturday, April 7, 2018!
+Gathering of the Greeks will be Saturday, March 30th, 2019 at Field Club in Omaha!